 With rising temps and more time spent outside, staying hydrated is more important than ever.
 Whether you’re taking your FitOn workout outdoors or simply having fun in the sunshine, it’s easy to become dehydrated (as you’re losing more water than usual).
-And it can happen easier than you think — all it takes is a water loss of 1-2%!
+This can increase the risk of heat exhaustion, muscle cramping, and fatigue, and can even impair physical and mental health.
+And it can happen faster than you think — all it takes is a water loss of 1-2%

 That said, we’re ready for all the light and refreshing summer sips!
 Plain water is great and all, but it gets boring after a while, don’t you think?
 And with so many hydrating drink options available, why not spruce up your summer cup with something more enjoyable?
 Ahead, we’re sharing the best (and healthiest) ways to sip and stay hydrated with drinks that aren’t water!